jaimetur/PhotoMigrator/help/10-local-photos-folder.md

-# Local Folder Management
+# Local Photos Folder Management

-The **Local Folder** tab exposes the same library-management modules as the cloud-service tabs, but operates on a managed folder on disk.
-It is selected with `--client=local-folder` and requires `--local-folder`.
+The **Local Photos Folder** tab exposes the same library-management modules as the cloud-service tabs, but operates on a managed folder on disk.
+It is selected with `--client=local-photos-folder` and requires `--local-photos-folder`.

 The managed root uses this layout: